Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Application to specific KCM models

 As far as the asymptotic behaviour $\trel(q;\cU)$ as $q\to 0$ is concerned, only the FA-kf model has been considered so far and the following bounds have been proved in \cite{CMRT}.
 There exists $c>0$ such that

-Notice that the above upper bounds are very far from $L_c(q;\cU)$.
-In \cite{CMRT}*{Theorem 3.6} it was also proved that the large deviations of $\t_0$ can be controlled in terms of $\trel(q;\cU)$.
-More precisely it holds in great generality that
+Notice that the above upperbounds are very far from $L_c(q;\cU)$.

-for some $c>0$ independent of $q$.
-In particular $\bbE_\mu(\t_0)= O(\trel(q;\cU)/q)$.
-A matching lower bound in terms of $\trel(q;\cU)$ was missing.
-Instead in \cite{CMRT}*{Section 6.3} a rather general and simple argument, based on the so-called ``finite speed of propagation'', proved that, for all models considered here,

 In conclusion, while the control of the critical length $L_c(q;\cU)$ is rather sharp, the relaxation time $\trel(q;\cU)$ and the mean hitting time $\bbE_\mu(\t_0)$ are still poorly controlled.
-The main outcome of the theorem below is a much tighter connection between $\trel(q;\cU)$, and therefore $\bbE_\mu(\t_0)$, and $L_c(q;\cU)$. \begin{theorem} For the FA-2f model in $\bbZ^d$ and the GG model there exists $\a>0$ such that
+The main outcome of the theorem below is a much tighter connection between $\trel(q;\cU)$, and therefore $\bbE_\mu(\t_0)$, and $L_c(q;\cU)$. \begin{theorem} For the FA-2f model in $\bbZ^d$ and the GG-KCM model there exists $\a>0$ such that

 For FA-kf model in $\bbZ^d$ with $3\le k\le d$ there exists $c>\l(d,k)$ such that

 \end{theorem}